PingoPP/lasinfo/README.md

 This program is used for viewing LiDAR data information
 ## Las Info

-Las Info is a Python program designed for viewing and analyzing LiDAR data stored in `.las` and `.laz` file formats.
+Las Info is a Python program designed and lightweight destkop for viewing and analyzing LiDAR data stored in `.las` and `.laz` file formats.
 The program reads the selected file, processes the data, and displays various statistics and metadata in the `show_stats` window.
+It's provides a simple graphical interface for qucikly inspecting point cloud information without using command-line tools.

 The following information is available: